 What Careers Are Available Once I Graduate?

 Once you graduate with your master's degree, you may be able to find employment as a computer and information systems manager.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment of these types of managers is expected to grow at a faster than average rate.
-Employment is projected to grow 15% between 2014 and 2024 as companies continue to install and upgrade technology in the workplace, the.
+The U.S. Bureau of Labor Statistics (BLS) reports that the employment of these types of managers is expected to grow at a much faster than average rate.
+Employment is projected to grow 10% between 2019 and 2029 as companies continue to install and upgrade technology in the workplace.
 At the same time, companies will also be looking for skilled employees who can set up and manage sophisticated information systems.